serre-lab/brownUnconference/README.md

 &nbsp;

 ### Register to Attend
 If you'd like to attend the conference virtually, please click [here](https://forms.gle/KWE3hSjzj956bLUa8) to register.
-By registering, you will receive a notification when we announce the schedule with links to the Crowdcast pages.
+By registering, you will receive a notification when we announce the schedule with links to the Zoom Rooms .

 &nbsp;